-MORGANTOWN, W.Va. – West Virginia University Director of Athletics Oliver Luck announced Tuesday that the Mountaineer golf team will practice and, starting next season, compete at eight different home courses.
+MORGANTOWN, W.Va. – West Virginia University Director of Athletics Oliver Luck announced Tuesday that the Mountaineer golf team will Shop Indoor Golf to practice, starting next season, compete at eight different home courses.
 Lakeview Golf Course, Mountainview Golf Course, The Links at Nemacolin Woodlands Resort, Mystic Rock, Nemacolin Golf Academy, Pete Dye Golf Club, The Pines Country Club and the Arnold Palmer Signature Course at Stonewall Resort will serve as WVU’s home courses.

 “WVU is blessed with many great golf courses in Morgantown and the surrounding area,” said coach Sean Covich.
 “We are very appreciative of the many golf courses who have welcomed Mountaineer golf at their course.
 Because of their support, we will be able to play and practice at some of the best facilities in the country which will help us train and recruit at a high level.”

 Located at nearby Cheat Lake, Lakeview Golf Course is a par-72, 6,760-yard course designed by James Harrison at the Lakeview Golf Resort.
 Selected as one of the Top 100 public courses in the U.S., Lakeview boasts a four-star rating by Golf Digest and a pair of signature holes.
 The first is the 564-yard seventh hole that features a 180-foot vertical drop from tee to green, while the par-5, 620-yard 18th hole features a green that has never been reached in two.